xinli2008/Golden-Noise-for-Diffusion-Models/readme.md

 ## Pre-trained Weights Download❤️

-We provide the pre-trained NPNet weights of Stable Diffusion XL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT with [an anonymous link](https://drive.google.com/drive/folders/1Z0wg4HADhpgrztyT3eWijPbJJN5Y2jQt?usp=drive_link)
+We provide the pre-trained NPNet weights of Stable Diffusion XL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT with [google drive](https://drive.google.com/drive/folders/1Z0wg4HADhpgrztyT3eWijPbJJN5Y2jQt?usp=drive_link)

 ## Citation:
 If you find our code useful for your research, please cite our paper.